 I recommend you also get a case.
 It protects the instrument during shipment and will continue to protect the instrument as you travel to lessons, workshops, festivals and vacations.
 Wrapping your dulcimer in a quilt will not work.
 For some of my dulcimers, I offer a commercially made soft case that is designed to fit your instrument providing good protection and the ability to carry accessories.
 If you plan to fly with the instrument, I recommend your visit my page on the subject.
 Most people opt for a soft case because they are light.
 Coon Hollow Cases can build custom soft cases for those of you who need a top of the line soft case or for getting a case for dulcimers I don't carry cases for.
 The soft cases I carry are well built and are adequate for most people's needs but if you are carrying damper pedals, tri/flat-stander legs etc and would like more pockets than a custom case is the way to go.

-In order to increase the volume of your instrument, I can install a internal piezo pickup or an internal microphone.
+In order to increase the volume of your instrument, I can install a internal piezo pickup.
 These pickups can be installed inside the instrument when the instrument is constructed or as a retrofit.
 I also can install magnetic pickups that fundamentally turn the instrument into an electric hammered dulcimer.